 Loading…

-1. Energy data reported includes all Stanford locations that align with the university’s full Scope 1 and 2 emissions boundary.
+1. Energy and building square footage data reported includes all Stanford locations that align with the university’s full Scope 1 and 2 emissions boundary.
 This includes all Stanford owned and operated buildings in North America.

-2. Efficiency increases in Stanford’s energy system as a result of SESI allowed for a significant reduction in the amount of thermal energy produced in 2015, which led to significant reductions in calculated natural gas usage.
+2. Efficiency increases in Stanford’s energy system as a result of SESI in 2015 allowed for a significant reduction in the amount of natural gas needed to generate building heating and steam.

-3. Building square footage served by the Central Energy Facility hot water increased ~26% from 2019 to 2022, prompting increased natural gas use.
+3. Building square footage served by Stanford Utilities building heating services increased ~26% from 2019 to 2022, prompting increased natural gas use.
 The impact of this was largely unrealized until ~2022 due to reduced occupancy during the global COVID-19 pandemic.

 MMBtu – One million British thermal units; used to measure the heating content and value of a fuel

-Electricity Non-CEF – Electricity used in owned or leased buildings not served by the Central Energy Facility’s electric services, such as buildings with their own utility meter on campus, residential rented apartments off campus, and leased offices off campus
+Electricity: Buildings / grounds – Electricity used in owned or leased buildings, such as buildings receiving electricity through Stanford Utilities submeters, buildings with their own utility meter on campus, residential rented apartments off campus, leased offices off campus, and outdoor equipment like streetlights and electric vehicles chargers

-Natural Gas Non-CEF – Natural gas used in owned or leased buildings not served by the Central Energy Facility’s hot water or steam services, such as buildings with their own utility meter on campus, residential rented apartments off campus, and leased offices off campus
+Natural gas: Buildings – Natural gas used in owned or leased buildings, such as buildings with their own utility meter on campus, residential rented apartments off campus, and leased offices off campus

 For more details about Stanford’s energy system and innovations, visit Stanford Energy System Innovations.